opencelium/opencelium/docs/gettinginvolved/administration.rst

 	mongorestore --drop --db opencelium opencelium/

-Restore files and folders:
+**Restore files and folders:**

-In case you have to replace single files and folders, you will have all backuped files within the extracted backup in opt-backup.
+In case you have to replace single files and folders, you will find all backuped files within the extracted backup in opt-backup.